eborodin/oxygen/README.md

 Optioinal/Good to have:
 23. Verify if FocalOS logo is centered
-24. Think about how to verify multiple pages PDFs
+24. Think about how to verify multiple PDFs
-25. Verify the column order
+25. Verify the correct column order
 26. Verify sorting
-27. Verify for empty fields
+27. Verify for empty fields in PDF
+28.